Back to Blog

 MIC-6: Precision and Stability

-MIC-6 (and similar ATP-5 and Alca Plus products) is a cast aluminum tooling plate designed for one thing: dimensional stability.
-It’s not for structures; it’s for fixtures, bases, and tooling where flatness and consistency matter.
+MIC-6 (along with similar products like ATP-5 and Alca Plus) is a cast aluminum tooling plate designed for one thing: dimensional stability.
+It’s not for structures; it’s for fixtures, bases, and tooling where flatness and consistency matter more than strength.

 What Makes It Different

-MIC-6 is cast rather than rolled or extruded.
-The casting process, combined with stress-relief heat treatment and precision machining by the mill, produces plate with:
+MIC-6 is cast rather than rolled or extruded, and that fundamental difference in manufacturing changes its behavior completely.
+The casting process, combined with stress-relief heat treatment and precision machining at the mill, produces plate with characteristics that rolled plate cannot match.

-Minimal internal stress The stress-relief process eliminates internal stresses that cause distortion after machining.
-Cut a pocket in rolled plate, and it may warp.
-MIC-6 stays flat.
+Minimal internal stress distinguishes MIC-6 from rolled material.
+The stress-relief process eliminates the internal tensions that cause rolled plate to distort after machining.
+Cut a deep pocket in rolled plate and watch it warp as you release trapped stresses.
+MIC-6 stays flat because there’s no stored stress to release.

 The Stability Trade-off

-This isn’t a defect—it’s the inevitable result of the casting and stress-relief process.
-MIC-6 isn’t designed for structural loads; it’s designed for stability.
+This isn’t a defect—it’s the inevitable result of the casting and stress-relief process that enables MIC-6’s dimensional stability.
+The material isn’t designed for structural loads; it’s designed to stay flat and true after machining.

 Best Applications